phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

     - [Gatsby](https://www.gatsbyjs.com/) (js + React)
     - [Nuxt](https://nuxt.com/) (js + Vue)
     - [Astro](https://astro.build/) (js + React/Vue...)

+!!! info "My decision for MkDocs Material"

+    - [**Setup**](https://squidfunk.github.io/mkdocs-material/getting-started/) **couldn't be more simple**: the init command leaves you with a config file and a folder to drop Markdown files in that immediate get rendered to pages with header- and side-navigation.
+The excellent documentation leads you through further customization through plugins, where anything you might want to start out with from search, over blogging, commenting and RSS to a cookie consent manager can quickly be setup thanks so sensible defaults.
+    - as a document-focussed SSG it's **fast, secure, scale, low-maintenance and easily and freely hosted** via GitHub Pages
+    - important for me: it's **Markdown (documentation) focussed** in particular, meaning e.g. relative links just work and documents incl. folders can just be copied around even between other (knowledge management) software
+    - I particularly like the emphasis on **good navigation** through fast full-text search, sticky side navigation and TOC and even keyboard shortcuts as well as that large **tables** can easily be rendered from CSV or Excel files

 #### (Self-)hosted blogging software/CMS

   > About half the internet runs on WordPress 🤯 [^3]